 Housed within the classical Hospes Palacio de los Patos, the restaurant benefits from its inspired surrounds.
 The mixture of colours, textures, light and prominent water feature creates a calm, relaxing environment.
 The menu by Head Chef Blas Hidalgo features fresh local produce, modern culinary techniques and authentic flavour combinations.

 The dining room boasts floor to ceiling windows which partition the large, airy space and provide a view out to the gardens.
-The dining service runs seamlessly, led by friendly and knowledgeable sommelier and restaurant manager, Carlos Alvarez.

 From left: “Salmorejo cordobés” Cold tomato soup with Iberian ham and egg; “Remojon granaino” Tipical salad with potatoes, codfish, orange, black olives and olive oil.